rsvoboda/MultipleProjectSonarQube/README.md

 Note: exclude because of http://stackoverflow.com/questions/43962471/sonarqube-analysis-of-guava-v18-internalprefixunaryexpression-cannot-be-cast-t
 Follow-up: https://jira.sonarsource.com/browse/SONARJAVA-2140 has been fixed in version 4.6 of SonarJava analyzer.
 Bundled version with SonarQube 6.3.1 is 4.5, upgrading it via http://127.0.0.1:9000/updatecenter/updates to latest version (4.9 at time of writing) helps.

-### Step 3b) - Analysis of jbossws-cxf-client and dependencies in one big project using SonarQube Runner
+## Step 3b) jbossws-cxf-client and dependencies in one big project using SonarQube Runner

-### Step 3c) - Analysis of jbossws-cxf-client and dependencies in one big project using SonarQube Scanner CLI
+## Step 3c) jbossws-cxf-client and dependencies in one big project using SonarQube Scanner CLI

-### Step 3d) - Analysis of jbossws-cxf-client and dependencies in one big project using SonarLint
+## Step 3d) jbossws-cxf-client and dependencies in one big project using SonarLint

-### Step 4) - Analysis of WildFly and all dependencies in one big project
+## Step 4) WildFly and all dependencies in one big project

-### Step 5) SonarQube and PostgreSQL in Docker
+## Step 5) SonarQube and PostgreSQL in Docker
 Steps for quick production-like setup in different environments, based on official sonarqube image https://hub.docker.com/_/sonarqube/

 Run SonarQube on PostgreSQL